 Inaugural businesses in Midale included a general store, post office, lumberyard and, later, a small grain elevator.
 By necessity, other businesses soon followed such as a blacksmith shop, livery barn, restaurant and rooming house.
 The early years in Midale were a period of growth as the new community expanded to accommodate its growing population.

 Midale area land proved to be excellent for cereal grain farming.
 Reports from as early as 1903 indicate: yields of up to 38 bushels per acres and not less than 20 bushels per acre.
 During the Depression years of the thirties, yields dropped to between 2.5 and 4.5 bushels per acre.
 But Midale survived those tough times and went on to prosper.
 With the oil boom in the early 1950’s the town enjoyed a period of great prosperity and, at one time, boasted a population of around 800.
-Today the population remains very stable at approximately 550 residents.
+Today the population is approximately 550 residents.
 The oil industry remains an important part of Midale’s economy as many of the residents work in the “patch” and many service companies operate in Midale and surrounding area to serve the needs of this industry.

 The diversity of the agriculture and petroleum industries certainly help sustain the economy of Midale.

 Today, Midale people, for the most part are made up of the descendants of those first homesteaders.
 Many of the names of those who live in and around Midale have been recognizable for almost a hundred years and that certainly gives the town stability and confidence to continue the tradition of hard work and pride in the community.
 Midale remains a progressive community.
 Even though towns no longer have to be self-sufficient because of ease of travel and proximity to larger centers, this town has everything it needs.
 In addition to many fine businesses the town also has a K-12 school, a pre school, the curling rink and new skating rink, a swimming pool, Senior Citizens Housing complex, a Seniors Drop-In Centre, an impressive museum and a modern health care facility.
 The community is also served by a Lutheran Church and a Baptist Church.